HomeESA by StateESA Letter Kansas

 +

 For housing in Kansas, your letter should come from a mental health professional licensed in Kansas.
-That is what landlords and property managers look for, and it is exactly who we match you with.
+That’s what landlords and property managers look for, and it’s exactly who we match you with.

 +